 Below: The root is a deeply penetrating branching taproot with fibrous feeder roots.
 Very difficult to remove on stout plants.

 Notes: White and Yellow Sweet Clover are non-native plants, now naturalized all over the United States and found in most counties of Minnesota.
-Although Eloise Butler did not catalogue it in the early Garden records, it was listed on Martha Crone's 1951 Garden Census.
+Although Eloise Butler did not catalogue it in her first Garden records, she noted planting it on July 19, 1922 with plants she brought in from Glenwood Park (which partially surrounded the Garden).
+It was listed on Martha Crone's 1951 Garden Census.
 It is listed as a non-native invasive in most states, including Minnesota.
 The plant arrived in the United States from Europe in the 1600's.
 Wildlife however, use parts of the plant in their diet, particularly browsers.
 Studies have found that mule deer make up 70% of their diet with Sweet Clover in the summer and fall.
-Cattle however, do not like it due to the bitter taste of the chemical coumarin found in the plant, but they become used to it and then include it in their diet.
+Cattle however, do not like it due to the bitter taste of the chemical coumarin found in the plant, but they can become used to it and then include it in their diet.
 Realization of this fact, caused it to be planted extensively on range land in the west for the browsing cattle herds.
 As it escaped to the roadsides and other places where it was not wanted, it became known as 'weedy'.
 In the western states in the national parks and monuments it has taken over great swaths of roadside and fields.

 Lore: The plant has some very early history of medicinal use as an emollient and digestive.
 The entire plant would be dried and then in solution would come out the active ingredient, Coumarin.
 While the plant was not widely found in Great Britain, Gerard (Ref.
 6a) did write about it and in regards the plant's invasive character he had this to say: